Trust & Estate Property Tax Resources

 Beneficiaries will often apply for a 3rd party loan with an inexpensive trust lender in California that provides affordable loans to trusts, such as estate & trust loans furnished by an established company like Commercial Loan Corporation; one of the only trust lenders in California that will lend directly to both a probate estate and an irrevocable trust.

-This firm specializes in providing the type of loan required to take full advantage of the Proposition 58 property tax shelter, and “reassessment exclusion” as it is referred to by estate & trust loan specialists; typically closing these loans within 7 to 10 days and saving clients at least $6,000 or more every year in property taxes.
+This firm specializes in providing the type of loan required to take full advantage of the Proposition 58 and Proposition 19 property tax benefit, and “reassessment exclusion” as it is referred to by estate & trust loan specialists; typically closing these loans within 7 to 10 days and saving clients on average $6,550 or more every year in property taxes.
 This amount of money saved in property taxes may not sound like an enormous sum to folks in the upper tax brackets – but to middle class home owners it can make all the difference in the world.

 Below are some useful resources, should you need fast and specific information on this subject: